sermore/trnsfr/README.md

 The application has an admin section `/admin/transfers` protected by a basic authentication scheme, which permits the management of records containing the details for each public, unique, published path.

 Each record is composed by the following fields:
-- **unique-id**, automatically generated unique identifier which is used to build the public link path `/transfers/unqiue-id`;
+- **Unique-id**, automatically generated unique identifier which is used to build the public link path `/transfers/unqiue-id`;
 - **Glob patterns**, a list of glob patterns, which, applied to the server's local file system, identify the content of the zip being downloaded;
 - **Emails**, a list of email recipients; For each recipient an email will be sent with the specified subject, message body and download link;
 - **Subject**, subject of the email;